Skip to main content

 Day 15: Return to Kabul

-DAY 15: return to Kabul by plane and after lunch visit to the anti-personnel mine museum, the Sakhi shrine, and the Shah-e-Do Sham Shira mosque, which means “the king of the two swords”
+DAY 15: return to Kabul by plane and after lunch visit to the anti-personnel mine museum, the Sakhi shrine, and the Shah-e-Do Sham Shira mosque, whose name means “The King of the Two Swords”

 Overnight stay in Kabul